 The West Virginia Department of Education provides College Board endorsed Advanced Placement® Summer Institutes.
-The 2019 summer institute schedule will be available in January 2019.
+The 2019 summer institute schedule will be posted soon.

 The West Virginia Department of Education provides the Advanced Placement® Fall Institute.
 Sessions are scheduled for November 29, 2018, at the Bridgeport Conference Center in Bridgeport, WV.

 The AP Fall Institute sessions are led by College Board-endorsed instructors and help teachers enhance their skills and content knowledge.
 Special focus is given to AP exams as well as how teachers may utilize Instructional Planning Reports to target instruction.